openhab/openhab-android/docs/USAGE.md

 Please enter the base URL to your openHAB server as you would enter it in the browser to reach the openHAB dashboard.

 **Remote server settings:**
-If you want to use openHAB cloud, please enter URL, user and password of you cloud instance here.
+If you want to use openHAB cloud, please enter the URL, username and password of you openHAB cloud instance here.
 Please make sure to [secure this connection](http://docs.openhab.org/installation/security.html).

 The URL might look like one of the following examples: